MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/package-downloads.md

 If you are not already logged into MS Collaborate, or if you are using an MSA account to access the site, you may need to log in to the Distribution Manager again.
 This will be using the same account you used to log into the web portal.

-1. Launch the Distribution Manager application on your computer:
-- Select the Distribution Manager button on the **Packages** page in the MS Collaborate portal.
-- Navigate to Distribution Manager in your computer’s list of applications.
+1. Launch the Distribution Manager application on your computer by selecting the Distribution Manager button on the **Packages** page in the MS Collaborate portal OR by navigating to *Distribution Manager* in your computer’s list of applications.

 2. You will see the same log in screen you see when you log into Dev Center or MS Collaborate.